SakanaAI/AI-Scientist/README.md

 - TODO
 - TODO

-## Detailed explantion of steps of the pipeline
+## Detailed explanation of steps of the pipeline

 ### 0. Structure of template